-Fix 1: Deal with the overheat
+Fix 1: Deal with the overheating

-There’re many reasons for the overheating, if you want to have a comprehensive understanding, you can read this post.
+There’re many reasons for overheating, if you want to have a comprehensive understanding, you can read this post.

 The fix for this problem is simple.
-Clean the dust, check your cooling system and your thermal paste.
+Clean the dust, and check your cooling system and your thermal paste.
 These steps will lower the temperature and prevent your computer from overheating again.

 Fix 2: Change PSU

-We normally will ignore the power supply unit, but it’s an important component that provides stable, continuous current for all computer equipment such as CPUs, memory and hard drives.
-When PSU failed to provide a stable power or it’s insufficient, your computer cannot work normally and even cause damage to the hardware.
+We normally will ignore the power supply unit, but it’s an important component that provides stable, continuous current for all computer equipment such as CPUs, memory, and hard drives.
+When PSU failed to provide stable power or it’s insufficient, your computer cannot work normally and even cause damage to the hardware.